Vegetable Beef Stew (A Hearty, One-Pot Recipe)

 beef , seasonings and broth in pot

-Add and cook wine until evaporated.
+Cook off wine.
 Then add broth, seasonings, tomato paste and beef cubes.
 Simmer for an hour.

 diced peppers, carrots, onions, celery, potatoes, spinach

-Cut vegetables into bite size pieces.
+Cut vegetables into bite-sized pieces.

 beef veggies and liquids on pot